raspberrypilearning/mood-board/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to create your mood board.
+You need to make some design decisions to create your mood board.

 --- task ---